-MBAC Structure Plan area been analysed from both a built form and subdivision perspective.
+The MBAC Structure Plan area has been analysed from both a built form and subdivision perspective.
 This analysis considered activity, movement and character from a 'place creation' perspective and informs the principles for the development of each precinct.

 Development principles derived from the preceding site and context analysis (attached as Appendix L) and community consultation outcomes, provide the foundation elements which are to be maintained through the development of MBAC.
-More specific site and building design consideration will be provided through the MBAC Design Guidelines.
+More specific site and building design consideration will be provided through the MBAC Design Guidelines and any relevant State policy and WAPC guidelines for design of the built environment.
 These overarching principles include: